InternLM/InternLM/README.md

 Please refer to [finetune docs](./finetune/) for fine-tuning with InternLM.

 **Note:** We have migrated the whole training functionality in this project to [InternEvo](https://github.com/InternLM/InternEvo) for easier user experience, which provides efficient pre-training and fine-tuning infra for training InternLM.

+## Evaluation

+We utilize [OpenCompass](https://github.com/open-compass/opencompass) for model evaluation.
+In InternLM-2, we primarily focus on standard objective evaluation, long-context evaluation (needle in a haystack), data contamination assessment, agent evaluation, and subjective evaluation.

+### Objective Evaluation

+To evaluate the InternLM model, please follow the guidelines in the [OpenCompass tutorial](https://github.com/open-compass/opencompass).
+Typically, we use `ppl` for multiple-choice questions on the **Base** model and `gen` for all questions on the **Chat** model.

+### Long-Context Evaluation (Needle in a Haystack)

+For the `Needle in a Haystack` evaluation, refer to the tutorial provided in the [documentation](https://github.com/open-compass/opencompass/blob/main/docs/en/advanced_guides/needleinahaystack_eval.md).
+Feel free to try it out.

+### Data Contamination Assessment

+To learn more about data contamination assessment, please check the [contamination eval](https://opencompass.readthedocs.io/en/latest/advanced_guides/contamination_eval.html).

+### Agent Evaluation

+- To evaluate tool utilization, please refer to [T-Eval](https://github.com/open-compass/T-Eval).
+- For code interpreter evaluation, use the [gsm-8k-agent](https://github.com/open-compass/opencompass/blob/main/configs/datasets/gsm8k/gsm8k_agent_gen_be1606.py) provided in the repository.
+Additionally, you need to install [Lagent](https://github.com/InternLM/lagent).

+### Subjective Evaluation

+- Please follow the [tutorial](https://opencompass.readthedocs.io/en/latest/advanced_guides/subjective_evaluation.html) for subjective evaluation.

 ## Contribution